 Provides the core of information and concepts necessary to develop a firm understanding of how the cardiovascular system operates.
 Emphasis is placed on cardiac structure, cardiac electrical activity, cardiac pumping action and the clinical indices of ventricular function.
 Students will be introduced to coronary blood flow, fetal circulation, and pathophysiology of cardiovascular disease states.
-Prerequisites: CV 122, CVP 124, CVN 124 or CVI 210
+Prerequisites: CVN 124, CVN 123L or CVP 210, CVP 211L or CVI 210